dready92/PHP-on-Couch/README.md

 Due to the lack of support on the last repository, I forked it and I will make sure it's kept active.

-With the new release of 2.0, the master branch will support only 1.6.1.
-The new version is 99% compatible but there are few incompatibilities between the version.
+With the new release of 2.0, the master branch will support only 2.0.
+The new version is 99% compatible but there are few incompatibilities between the versions.
 If the same tests/functions are updated from one version to the other, I'll try to keep them synced.

 ##Changes